mr-octopus-007/test-repo/readme.md

 ### About the Course:

-It is created out of a book authored by [Dr Sen Kross](https://twitter.com/seankros)
+It is created out of a book authored by [Dr Sean Kross](https://twitter.com/seankros)

 ### What's Good about the Course?